teambit/docs/docs/tutorials/bit-react-tutorial.md

 exported 1 components to scope <username>.react-tutorial
 ```

 Head to the component page on [bit.dev](https://bit.dev/).
 Here you can see that the component has a new version.
 The changes are also visible on the component playground.
+You can see an example [here](https://bit.dev/learn-bit/react-tutorial/product-list?version=0.0.2)

 ## Get Component Updates